Plan 9 From Bell Labs – Installation Instructions How to

 * copydist: copy files to hard disk

-I referred to Plan 9 from Bell Labs official documentation and this how to install Plan 9 from Bell Labs blog post.
+I referred to Plan 9 from Bell Labs official documentation and this how to install Plan nine operating system from a Bell Labs blog post.
 I was able to add a user account and create a home folder.

-I was able to obtain a local ip address using DCHP.
+I was then able to obtain a local internet protocol address using dynamic host configuration protocol.
 However, I was not able to get domain name server addresses to resolve to their Internet protocol addresses correctly.
-I could ping out to the Internet using an IP address.
+I could ping out to the Internet using an internet protocol address.

 I learned how to add, resize, delete, and move windows.
 I learned how to use a sam editor.
 However, I could not figure out how to save changes to files.

-Even after installing Plan 9, you can use the default account by typing in glenda when prompted to enter the default of [user].
+Even after installing Plan nine operating system, you can use the default account by typing in glenda when prompted in order to enter the default of [user].
 Glenda is a built in account with a home folder already created.
 Also, four windows are already configured for you.

-Meter, date, readme file, and email file.
-If you want to just open a terminal, your right click the background and choose “Add”.
+These windows are labeled meter, date, readme file, and email file.
+If you want to just open a terminal window, you will want to right click the background and choose Add.
 Your mouse cursor will turn into a cross +.